MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/Azure-Synapse-Link-view-in-Fabric.md

 2. In case you have multiple environments, choose the environment you configured
 3. Choose **Tables** on the left navigation and choose **Account** table.
 4. Click on “**…”** and choose **view in Microsoft Fabric**.
 You can also choose view in Microsoft Fabric option in the top menu
 5. For the first time, you will see a dialog box confirming the name of the Power BI workspace.
-Select OK
+Select OK.
 6. Synapse Lake house should launch in a separate browser window
+7. You can choose more tables by following steps 3, 4.
+These tables will be added to the same workspace.

     **NOTE**: The system may take \~15 mins to update data in managed lake including conversion to Delta-parquet format.
 If you have selected a larger table, the initial load time make take a little longer.
 You may see a link with the name "Unidentified" in case data is being initialized.

-## Launch Microsoft Fabric from the Synapse Link UI
+## Manage Microsoft Fabric links
+You can add/remove tables in the default Fabric link or create new links using the Synapse Link menu.
+You can also link existing Synapse Link profiles with Microsoft Fabric using this option.
+You need to be a system administrator in the PowerApps environment to manage Fabric links.

+### Manage the default link (aka.
+Managed store)
+If you or someone else launched maker portal and linked tables earlier, they are added to the default link called **Managed Store**.
+All tables chosen in the maker experience (ie. previous step) will be included in the Managed Store.
+Managed store uses Dataverse provisioned file storage.

 1. Launch Power apps maker portal with the URL and the feature flags shown below

     **https://make.preview.Powerapps.com?athena.shortcuts=true&athena.mdl=true&athena.cds2=true**

-2. You will notice a default Synapse link profile called **Managed Store**.
-All tables chosen in the maker experience (ie. previous step) will be included in the Managed Store.
+2. You will notice the default Synapse link profile called **Managed Store**.
 You can choose **view in Microsoft Fabric** by selecting **Managed store.**

     **NOTE**: “Managed store” is a temporary name.
 The name may change in the future.